Cognitive Dysfunction and the Importance of a Brain Injury Lawyer

 To successfully claim compensation for cognitive dysfunction, a plaintiff must demonstrate that the defendant is liable for their injuries by establishing three key elements:

-(i) establishing the defendant owed the plaintiff a duty of care and that the defendant breached the standard of care,
+(i) establishing that the defendant owed the plaintiff a duty of care and that the defendant breached the standard of care,

 (ii) proving the injury or loss and,